scanon/ecp-tutorial/01-hands-on.md

   * `BootStrap: docker`
 * When using docker bootstrap we need to specify the Docker Hub image
   * `From: ubuntu:17.10`
-* The `%post` section, which is an `sh` script that runs after the bootstrap process, will do the following
+* The `%post` section, which is an `sh` script that runs after the bootstrap process, will install mpich
   * `apt-get -y update`
   * `apt-get -y install mpich`